MegaAttitude/intensional-gaps/README.md

 If you use any of the code found in this directory, please cite that paper as well as this repository.

-> White, A.S.
+> White, Aaron Steven.
 2021.
 MegaAttitude/intensional-gaps: Analysis Code for "Intensional Gaps".

 ## Environment